remnrem/luna-doc/docs/ref/simul.md

-In the above example we specified that the slope be estimated only over the region 30 to 45 Hz (as we and others have shown to be a robust choice, being relatively free from stronger oscillatoary activity and/or line noise
+In the above example we specified that the slope be estimated only over the region 30 to 45 Hz (as we and others have shown to be a robust choice, being relatively free from stronger oscillatory activity and/or line noise
 ([Kozhemiako et al, 2021](https://www.biorxiv.org/content/10.1101/2021.11.08.467763v1)).